 These desolate ruins will come back to life, if as thy neighbour you cultivate the Boe’n.

-As we were leaving Zareef led us into the corner of his back garden where he pointed to the fort a top the Hari Parbat hill above his home.
+As we were leaving Zareef led us into the corner of his back garden where he pointed to the fort atop the Hari Parbat hill above his home.
 He pointed and said it had been an interrogation centre, a place of torture.
 Imagine having that above your home.
 The Indian army sat in that old Afghan fort and peered down at the city through binoculars.
-I hope they catch sight of Zareef with his hands in the soil at the base of a Boe’n, and I hope their binoculars are good enough to see the power of his poetry in action.
+I hope they catch sight of Zareef with his hands in the soil lovingly planting a boe’n, and I hope their binoculars are able to see the power of his poetry in action.

 This conversation was made possible with the assistance of Uzma Falak as translator.